maxim-h/bi-kho1-2024/README.md

 # Snakemake pipeline

-This snakemake pipeline includes `run_granie.R`, `run_granpa.R` and `summarise_results.R` to process multiple files with different parameters and creates a heatmap that shows resulting R^2 values.
+This snakemake pipeline includes `run_granie.R`, `run_granpa.R` and `summarise_results.R` to process multiple files with different parameters and creates a heatmap that shows resulting `Rsquared` values.
 The parameters are provided in `config2.yaml` file.

 ### Example config file